 The C major seventh chord (Cmaj7) is comprised of a C major chord (root, third & fifth) + the 7th note of the major scale.
 From the table above, you can derive that the Cmaj7 chord comprises of the notes: C-E-G-B.

-Like I mentioned earlier, the major seventh chords can be represented in writing using many different standards.
+As I mentioned earlier, the major seventh chords can be represented in writing using many different standards.
 If you come across any of the following notations: M7, Maj7th, 7M or ⌂7, they all represent the same thing – a major 7th chord.

 Like the major seventh chord, the minor seventh chord can also be derived from the major scale.
-The chord consists of the (root, flatted third & fifth) + the flatted 7th note.
+The chord consists of the (root, flatted third & fifth) + flatted 7th note.
 The difference from the major seventh chord is that there are 2 flatted notes in the formula instead.

 Using the table above, you can see that the Cmin7 chord comprises of the notes: C-Eb-G-Bb.
-In written form, the minor 7th chord can be listed as: m7, min7th, 7m or -7.
+In written form, the minor 7th chord can be listed as m7, min7th, 7m or -7.

 Try strumming these chords one after the other and listen to how they sound like.
 Unlike the diminished or augmented chords, the 7th chords don’t feel dissonant and can be used as standalone chords.

-Typically, 7th chords are main staples of playing jazz music.
+Typically, 7th chords are the main staples of playing jazz music.
 However, aside from jazz styled genres, many guitarists also add in an occasional major or minor 7th chord to spice up chord progressions in rock, country and folk tunes.